SharePoint/sp-dev-docs/docs/spfx/viva/get-started/actions/geolocation/GeolocationDocumentation.md

 # Location capabilities in Adaptive Card Extension

 > [!NOTE]
+> The geolocation capability in Adaptive Card Extension will be available in SPFx v1.15.
-> This tutorial assumes that you have installed the SPFx v1.14 and have already built your first SharePoint Adaptive Card Extension.<br/>
+> So make sure that you have installed it before proceeding further.<br/>
-> For more information on installing the SPFx v1.14, see [SharePoint Framework v1.14 release notes](../../../../release-1.14.md).
+> For more information on installing the SPFx v1.15 Preview, see [SharePoint Framework v1.15 release notes](../../../../release-1.15.md).
+> This tutorial also assumes that you have already built a SharePoint Adaptive Card Extension.
 > To learn how to create your first SharePoint Adaptive Card Extension, try out [this tutorial](../../../get-started/build-first-sharepoint-adaptive-card-extension.md).

 ### New action types for geolocation